[email protected] Lagos, Nigeria

 • Related metrics (e.g., revenue growth vs. profit margin)

-3. Not taking action: Metrics without action are just numbers.
+3. Not taking action: Retail KPIs without action are just numbers.
 Set thresholds that trigger specific responses:

 • If GMROI drops below 2.5, review pricing and inventory mix